eramireztorres/hs_model_optimizer/README.md

 ## Run the App as CLI with Options

 You can run the `hs_optimize` command-line interface (CLI) with several options for customizing the optimization process.
+Make sure the joblib data file contains a python dictionary with the keys 'X_train', 'y_train', 'X_test', and 'y_test'.
+The application uses 'y_train' data to determine if it is a classification or regression problem.

 ### Usage